1. Purpose and scope

 This Policy establishes standards and procedures to ensure that all complaints and reports of misconduct are dealt with promptly and thoroughly, in accordance with Adverity's policies, procedures and applicable laws and regulations, while maintaining the highest levels of confidentiality, objectivity, and fairness.

-This Policy applies to all current and former Adverity’s directors, officers, employees, contractors, consultants, shareholders, secondees, agents, interns, job applicants, business partners, suppliers (or their employee or subcontractor) and others who should be protected under the EU Whistleblower Directive and the corresponding national legislation under the EU Whistleblower Directive and the relevant laws of the countries where Adverity Group Companies are incorporated.
+This Policy applies to all current and former Adverity’s directors, officers, employees, contractors, consultants, shareholders, secondees, agents, interns, job applicants, business partners, suppliers (or their employee or subcontractor) and others who should be protected under the EU Whistleblower Directive and the corresponding national legislation under the EU Whistleblower Directive and the relevant laws of the countries where Adverity Group Companies are incorporated, under the condition that Adverity Group Companies fall under the scope of the relevant national legislation.
 It also applies to any natural persons in the vicinity of the Reporting person.

 2. Definitions and abbreviations